Skip to main content

 • Password: password

-Set up the Destination:
+• Set up the Destination:

 • Connector: Apache Iceberg

-• Catalog: REST catalog
+• Catalog: REST Catalog

 • Name of your destination: olake_iceberg

-• Version: chose the latest available version
+• Version: choose the latest available version

 • Iceberg REST Catalog URL: http://host.docker.internal:8181

-• Iceberg S3 Path (example): s3://warehouse/weather/
+• Iceberg S3 Path: s3://warehouse/weather/

 • S3 Endpoint (for Iceberg data files written by Olake workers): http://host.docker.internal:9090